 Recover the decomposition of a single-qubit matrix \(U\) in terms of elementary operations.

-Diagonal operations will be converted to a single
+Diagonal operations can be converted to a single

 RZgate, while non-diagonal operations will be converted to a